-The retail storage is surplus to requirements, the site is under used and the proposal to provide new residential accommodation would be in compliance with policy H1.
+The retail storage is surplus to requirements, the site is under used and the proposal to provide larger residential uses.

 The proposed extension measures approx. 62.5sqm.
 The net floor area of the proposed maisonette measures approx. 46.16sqm.
 The net floor area of Flat 2, within the main host building measures approx. 47.0sqm.
 These floor sizes comply with CPG space and room size guidelines and are considered acceptable.
-The proposed s/c units would comply with CPG guidance on internal arrangements.
-The internal headroom height would is satisfactory.
-The change of use to habitable space is satisfactory.
+The proposed self contained units would comply with CPG guidance on internal arrangements.
+The internal headroom height would be satisfactory.